 One-way sensitivity analyses were conducted for each intervention by varying key model parameters.
 As an example, we have presented the results for the one-way sensitivity analysis for CBT in Figure 5.2 and Table 5.9.
-We chose to present the results of CBT in the report since it was the least cost-effective intervention in our analysis.
-Results of one-way sensitivity analyses for the other interventions are available in Appendix Tables E4-E8 and Figures E1-E4.
-The health-state utility associated with improved pain had the largest impact on incremental cost-effectiveness for each of the intervention.
-Results were also sensitive to response to usual care (i.e., probability of pain improvement associated with usual care) and to individual intervention costs.
+We chose to present the results of CBT in the report since it had the highest incremental cost-effectiveness ratio among all interventions in our analysis.
+Results of one-way sensitivity analyses for the other interventions are available in Appendix Tables E5-E8 and Figures E1-E4.
+Response to usual care and to CBT had the the largest impact on incremental cost-effectiveness ratios.
+Results were also sensitive to response to the health state utility associated with improvement in pain.
 Intervention costs were not the most sensitive variable because they were incurred only once, in the first model cycle.
 Results were least sensitive to the probability of back pain recurrence.